drkt/EClet/README.md

        src="https://scan.coverity.com/projects/4781/badge.svg"/>
 </a>

-Driver for the Cryptotronix EClet containing an Atmel ATECC108
+Extendfed driver for the Cryptotronix EClet containing an Atmel ATECC608A

 Status
 ---
+This is an adoption of the code base originally written for Atmel's ATECC108 to use the extended functionality of the ATECC508A and the ATECC608A.

 This software is in ***BETA***.
 I have tested the below commands, but some there are some features and documentation that I would like to finish.
 If you use this software, it will configure your ECC108 in a non-reversible way.
 It will allow you to sign and verify with P256 keys but future features may be incompatible.

 Releases
 -----

-You can download the latest release [here](https://github.com/cryptotronix/EClet/releases/download/0.1.1/eclet-0.1.1.tar.gz).
+You can download the original release [here](https://github.com/cryptotronix/EClet/releases/download/0.1.1/eclet-0.1.1.tar.gz).
 You will also need [this](https://github.com/cryptotronix/libcrypti2c/releases/download/v0.2/libcryptoauth-0.2.tar.gz) release of libcryptoauth.

 Building
 ----